ServiceStack/servicestack.net/MyApp/_posts/2023-08-02_kubernetes_not_required.md

 ### Docker Compose

-Docker Compose is a tool that simplifies the management of multi-container Docker applications.
+Docker Compose is a tool that helps with the management of multi-container Docker applications.
 It allows us to define our application's environment in a YAML file (`docker-compose.yml`), enabling consistent setups across different environments.
 This will be installed on your target Linux server, where it will be used to pull Docker images and run our application.

 ### Secure Shell (SSH)